-Beyond the Food Bank 2016 is the second edition of London’s comprehensive food poverty profile.
+Beyond the Food Bank 2017 is the third edition of London’s comprehensive food poverty profile.
 The report looks at what local authorities are doing to reduce food poverty across a range of measures.

 Recommendations for action

-Actions London boroughs are taking to reduce food poverty
+Actions London councils are taking to combat food poverty:

 - Increase the uptake of Healthy Start vouchers

 - Promote breastfeeding to boost the health of infants and mothers

 - Protect children’s centres and maximise their value

 - Ensure low-income families have good access to childcare

 - Secure children’s access to food 365 days a year